There are so many questions I get from new and struggling freelancers every day, but one of the most common is, “how can I find clients?”

-We get into this in more detail in my Set Yourself Up For Freelancing Success e-course (there’s an entire module on how to find clients and market your business in the program!), but if you want the basics, here is a sample day-by-day breakdown for how you can go about getting that first client so you can start building your portfolio and set your freelancing business up for success:
+We’ll get into this in more detail in Pitching Clients 101, but if you want the basics, here is a sample day-by-day breakdown for how you can go about getting that first client so you can start building your portfolio and set your freelancing business up for success:

 Day 1: Set your social media accounts up on the social media platforms that your ideal client uses.